-With thermometers reaching new temperatures around the globe, keeping your pet cool during warmer months now brings some new challenges.
+With thermometers reaching new temperatures around the globe, keeping your pets cool during warmer months now bring owners new challenges

 There are plenty of ways to try and keep your dog cooler, perhaps you have some tried and tested pet cooling ideas that you can add to our list?
 Please contact us.

-16 Best Tips To Keep Your Dog Cool
+Best Tips To Keep Dogs Cool In Summer

 - Keep plenty of freshwaters available in dog bowls around the home 24/7.

-- Put fresh crushed small ice cubes in dogs water bowls which helps to keep the water cooler for longer.
+- Put small amounts of freshly crushed small ice cubes in dogs’ water bowls which help to keep the water cooler for longer.

 - Avoid taking dog walks at midday and early afternoon when the temperatures are at their hottest.